 Transmission is mainly via droplets of respiratory secretions that contain B. pertussis (a small, nonmotile, gram-negative coccobacillus) from infected patients, particularly during the catarrhal and early paroxysmal stages.
 The infection is highly contagious and causes disease in ≥ 80% of close contacts.
 Transmission by contact with contaminated articles is rare.
 Patients are usually not infectious after the 3rd week of the paroxysmal phase.

-Pertussis is a vaccine-preventable childhood disease Effectiveness and Safety of Childhood Vaccination Vaccination has been profoundly effective in preventing serious disease.
-Given their modest cost (particularly in comparison to drugs that must be taken long-term), vaccines are one of the most... read more that is increasing in incidence.
+Pertussis is a vaccine-preventable childhood disease Childhood Vaccination Vaccination has been extremely effective in preventing serious disease and in improving health worldwide.
+Because of vaccines, infections that were once very common and/or fatal (eg, smallpox... read more that is increasing in incidence.
 In the US, the case rate in the 1980s was at an all-time low of about 1/100,000 population, which, by 2014, increased to about 10/100,000.
-The 2019 surveillance report by the Centers for Disease Control and Prevention (CDC) reported an incidence of 5.7/100,000 ( 1 General reference Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
+The 2019 surveillance report by the Centers for Disease Control and Prevention (CDC) reported an incidence of 5.7/100,000 (1 General reference Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
 Symptoms are initially those of... read more ).
 The increase since the 1980s is due to

 Immunity waning in previously vaccinated adolescents and adults